FaithKamaraju/news-webservice/readme.md

-# News Webservice with AI powered Bias and Sentiment Analysis
+# News Webservice with AI powered Political Bias scores
 This is a multi-service architecture that includes the folowing components -

     1. NextJs front-end